Skip to content

 def _analyze_docstrings(self, src_path: Path) -> tuple[int, list[str]]:

-"""Analyze docstring coverage in source files.
+"""Analyze docstring coverage in source files."""

 documented = 0